 Before applying, optometry schools expect that applicants develop certain competencies.
 Students develop some of these competencies through undergraduate coursework, while they develop others through experiences outside the classroom.
 Optometry schools review your application, looking for indicators that you have developed these competencies.
-They will expect you to have completed certain coursework, maintain a certain GPA, and achieve a sufficient test score on the OAT in order to gain admission.
+They will expect you to have completed certain coursework, maintained a certain GPA, and achieved a sufficient test score on the OAT in order to gain admission.

 Choosing a major #